-According to an article by the BBC earlier this year, Cyber incident reports for the UK Finance sector spiked by 1000% in 2018.
-This data was based on a Freedom of Information (FOI) request to the Financial Standards Authority (FCA).
+According to an article by the BBC in 2019, cyber incident reports for the UK finance sector spiked by 1000% in 2018.
+This data was based on a Freedom of Information (FOI) request to the Financial Conduct Authority (FCA).
 The article stated that ‘consumer bank accounts accounted for nearly 60% of the reports submitted to the FCA last year’.
-A headline like this, raising fears of hackers stealing your life savings is certainly attention grabbing, and yes, cyber-crime is on the increase and we’ve written a blog on it, but on closer inspection of this report, cyber-attacks accounted for only 11% of the cyber incidents reported, so what were the other 89%?
+A headline like this, raising fears of hackers stealing your life savings is certainly attention-grabbing.
+Yes, cyber-crime is on the increase and we’ve written a blog on it, but on closer inspection of this report, cyber-attacks accounted for only 11% of the cyber incidents reported, so what were the other 89%?
 We thought this article begs a very good question; what is a cyber-incident?
 And when should you report it?

 According to the National Cyber Security Centre (NCSC), A cyber incident is: